pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 * `Timezone-Override` (string): Setting `Timezone-Override` tells the ingester that timestamps which don't include a timezone should be parsed in the specified timezone.
 Thus `Timezone-Override=US/Pacific` would tell the ingester to treat incoming timestamps as if they were in US Pacific time.
 See [this page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for a complete list of acceptable timezone names (in the 'TZ database name' column).
 Mutually exclusive with Assume-Local-Timezone.
 * `Timestamp-Format-Override` (string): This parameter tells the ingester to look for a specific timestamp format in the data, e.g. `Timestamp-Format-Override="RFC822"`.
 Refer to [the timegrinder documentation](https://pkg.go.dev/github.com/gravwell/gravwell/v3/timegrinder) for a full list of possible overrides, with examples.

 The Kinesis and Google Pub/Sub ingesters do not provide the `Ignore-Timestamps` option.
-Kinesis and Pub/Sub include an arrival timestamp with every entry; by default, the ingesters will use that as the Gravwell timestamp.
+Kinesis and Pub/Sub include an arrival timestamp with every entry; by default, the ingesters will use that as the DatalaiQ timestamp.
 If `Parse-Time=true` is specified in the data consumer definition, the ingester will instead attempt to extract a timestamp from the message body.
 See these ingesters' respective sections for additional information.

 Custom timestamp formats are supported on many ingesters, see [Custom Time Formats](/ingesters/customtime/customtime) for more information.